IBM/aihwkit/docs/source/install.rst

 Next steps
 ----------

-You can read more about the Pytorch layers in the :doc:`using_pytorch` section, and about the internal analog tiles in the :doc:`using_simulator` section.
+You can read more about the PyTorch layers in the :doc:`using_pytorch` section, and about the internal analog tiles in the :doc:`using_simulator` section.